mmkrusniak/hackyale_html_2018/README.md

     * Atom (https://atom.io/)
 4. Download and install GitHub Desktop from https://desktop.github.com/

 Why are we doing all of this?
-I'll explain in class but:
+I'll explain in session but:
 1. GitHub is where our code is going to live
 2. Heroku is where we will publish our website
 3. A code-editor makes things look pretty.
 The ones we've listed also work nicely with GitHub